yusufessam22/dsml-portfolio/index.md

 The overall findings have been published in *Scientific Reports* by *Nature* and can be accessed [here](https://www.nature.com/articles/s41598-022-07693-4).
 Due to confidentiality requirements, project code and raw data will not be shared, but key methodologies and results are summarised below.

-- **Objective:** Forecast daily streamflow using historical streamflow data from 11 different rivers across Peninsular Malaysia
+- **Objective:** Forecast daily streamflow using historical streamflow data from 11 different rivers across Peninsular Malaysia and a single universal streamflow forecasting model

 - **Dataset:**
   - 11 univariate daily streamflow datasets sourced from the Malaysian Department of Irrigation and Drainage